Conor McGregor's net worth and the expensive things he owns

 The venture was launched in partnership with The Anthos Group ahead of McGregor’s UFC 257 fight against Poirier.

 McGregor has invested in the hospitality business as well.
-He purchased The Black Forge Inn in the Crumlin suburb of Dublin in 2019 for USD 2.2 million (INR 18 crore approx.) and spent roughly USD 1 million (INR 8 crore approx.) on renovations.
+He purchased The Black Forge Inn in the Crumlin suburb of Dublin in 2019 for USD 2.2 million and spent roughly USD 1 million on renovations.
 The Sun reported that the pub was the same place where he delivered Proper No Twelve whiskey bottles on Christmas in 2018.

 In April 2023, The Black Forge Inn announced that it is planning to expand to at least six international destinations.